TP: But surely talent is important?

 TP: Or could selectivity make a field more accessible to women by removing an element of prejudice…?

 AC: That’s an interesting one.
 Actually, when we looked at that variable there wasn’t a significant relationship — but the relationship was in the direction of fields that are more selective having more women in them.
 We also wondered whether some fields were more selective because they had bigger pools of candidates but perhaps they weren’t as high quality as others.
-So we also adjusted for the average GRE score, the standardised test that people take when applying for a PhD.
+So we also adjusted for the average GRE score, the standardized test that people take when applying for a PhD.
 That didn’t really change any of the conclusions either.

 TP: How could we find out if this mechanism is at work in other fields, such as architecture?